Sdegr/Thesis/README.md

 If this is not done correctly, the train.tgt file will contain three lines more than the train.src file \
 and it is not possible to solve this by using any script/program.
 It took me 6 hours \
 to find these errors manually..

-NOTE: I would go with the Moses tokenizer eitherway.